Equivariant symmetry-aware head pose estimation for fetal MRI: Preliminaries

-\paragraph{Equivariant networks} E(3)-CNNs can be built using successive equivariant layers, since their composition remains equivariant.
-Here we describe equivariant convolutional layers (see Appendix~\ref{sec:e3cnn_arch} for pooling and non-linearities).
+E(3)-CNNs can be built using successive equivariant layers, since their composition remains equivariant.
+Here we describe equivariant convolutional layers and defer pooling and non-linearities to Appendix~\ref{sec:e3cnn_arch}.
 For enhanced computation and time efficiency, state-of-the-art implementations of such CNNs operate on irreducible fields~\cite{weiler2018,geiger2022}.
-Let $\kappa_{l_fp_f,l_hp_h}(x)\in\mathbb{R}^{(2l_h+1)\times(2l_f+1))}$ be a 3D convolution kernel transforming field $f$ (order $l_f$, parity $p_f$) to field $h$ (order $l_h$, parity $p_h$).
-Then, $\kappa$ must satisfy Eq.~(\ref{eq:equivariance_field}) to maintain equivariance, resulting in the solution
+Let $\kappa_{l_fp_f,l_hp_h}(x)\in\mathbb{R}^{(2l_h+1)\times(2l_f+1)}$ be a 3D convolution kernel transforming field $f$ (order $l_f$, parity $p_f$) to field $h$ (order $l_h$, parity $p_h$).
+Then, $\kappa$ must satisfy Eq.~(\ref{eq:equivariance}) to maintain equivariance, resulting in the solution